jasmine-contrib/grunt-jasmine-runner/README.md

   - coverage :
      - output : The output directory for coverage report
      - reportType : Could be `lcov` or `cobertura`.
 Default is `lcov`.
-     - excludes : Any files to be excluded from instrument.
+     - excludes : Any files to be excluded from instrumenting.

 - jasmine-server
   - browser : Open user's default browser automatically?
 Default true